-Out of light corn syrup, allergic to it or just not fond of using it?
+There are many reasons to substitute light corn syrup.
 You can replace one cup of corn syrup with one of these simple substitutes:

 - 1 cup sugar, dissolved in 1/4 cup warm water